Alcohol Group Therapy: Your Guide to Finding Support

 With all this info about group therapy, you may be wondering what group therapy members actually talk about.
 Let’s get into it!

-Group Therapy Topics
+Is Group Therapy Effective?

 Now for the fun part: here are some recovery topics for groups that can spark discussions, lead to insights, and make cutting back on alcohol easier: